tomaae/obs-instant-replay/README.md

 # Streamlabs Chatbot script installation
 *Streamlabs Chatbot script is used only to let viewers/moderators trigger replay.
 If you do not require this functionality, you will not need this.*
+1. Copy files Streamlabs Chatbot scripts directory
-1. Copy directory "obs-instant-replay-streamlabs-chatbot" into Streamlabs Chatbot scripts directory "%APPDATA%\Streamlabs\Streamlabs Chatbot\Services\Scripts\"
+(1) Copy directory "obs-instant-replay-streamlabs-chatbot" into Streamlabs Chatbot scripts directory "%APPDATA%\Streamlabs\Streamlabs Chatbot\Services\Scripts\"

 2. Enable and configure OBS Instant Replay script
 (1) Change settings as needed.